Understanding your sewerage service

 Open the tabs below to find out more about the system you have at your property.

-Reticulated sewer systems are most common in urban areas of the Shoalhaven.
-If you are connected to Council's reticulation system, it means your wastewater is transferred through a series of underground pipes to one of 13 wastewater treatment plants across the region.
+Reticulated sewerage systems are most common in urban areas of the Shoalhaven.
+If you are connected to Council's reticulation sewerage system, it means your wastewater is transferred through a series of underground pipes to one of 13 wastewater treatment plants across the region.

 Shoalhaven Water is responsible for operating and maintaining the extensive network of sewer pipes.